bytedeco/javacv/README.txt

 }}}

 Additionally, I placed version specific functionality in separate classes.
-To access newer functions of OpenCV 2.0 for example, one would import the `v20` subclasses instead, e.g.:
+To access newer functions of OpenCV 2.1 for example, one would import the `v21` subclasses instead, e.g.:
 {{{
-import static name.audet.samuel.javacv.jna.cxcore.v20.*;
+import static name.audet.samuel.javacv.jna.cxcore.v21.*;
-import static name.audet.samuel.javacv.jna.cv.v20.*;
+import static name.audet.samuel.javacv.jna.cv.v21.*;
-import static name.audet.samuel.javacv.jna.highgui.v20.*;
+import static name.audet.samuel.javacv.jna.highgui.v21.*;
-import static name.audet.samuel.javacv.jna.cvaux.v20.*;
+import static name.audet.samuel.javacv.jna.cvaux.v21.*;
 }}}
-and similarly for `v10` and `v11`.
+and similarly for `v10`, `v11`, and `v20`.

 *IMPORTANT NOTE*: OpenCV might crash if it has been compiled with SSE instructions.
 This is known to occur on 32-bit x86 CPUs when the SSE calling conventions of the compiler used to build the Java implementation differ from the one used to compile OpenCV.
 The AMD64 architecture appears unaffected.
-JNA might be updated in the future with a workaround, but for the moment, please be advised. *Concretely, this means you should try to recompile OpenCV without SSE instructions before asking me why JavaCV crashes.*
+A workaround may be included in a future version of JNA, but for the moment, please be advised. *Concretely, this means you should try to recompile OpenCV without SSE instructions before asking me why JavaCV crashes.*

 JavaCV also comes with helper classes and methods on top of OpenCV to facilitate its integration to the Java platform.
 Here is a small program demonstrating the most frequently useful parts: